codenet/col733-cloud/demos/tf.md

 ### Walkthrough

-* In this demo we are trying to replicate the example which is described [here](../compute-tf.md).
+* In this demo we are trying to replicate the example described [here](../compute-tf.md).

 * We used `2 GPUs (GPU:0, GPU:1)` and `1 CPU (CPU:0)` to run this code.